rnd-team-dev/plotoptix/README.rst

 **Note:** active development is continuing, expect changes.

+**GPU drivers note:** NVIDIA drivers 419 (Windows) and 418 (Ubuntu) are recommended currently.
+You may experience problems with the most recent drivers release 430 (see this `issue <https://devtalk.nvidia.com/default/topic/1056174/optix/windows-10-update-broke-optix-6-0-on-my-machine/>`__).

 3D `ray tracing <https://en.wikipedia.org/wiki/Ray_tracing_(graphics)>`__ package for Python, aimed at easy and aesthetic visualization of large datasets (and small as well).
 Data features can be represented on plots as a position, size/thickness and color of markers of several basic shapes, finished with a photorealistic lighting and depth of field.